spdermn02/TouchPortal_OpenHardwareMonitor_Plugin/README.md

 ## Current Sensors and Values Available

+These are the current sensors and values available via this plugin.
+There are many many more to consider, but this was the first go at it.
+This information will be transmitted back to Touch Portal every 2 seconds.
+If this becomes a problem I'll probably extract this out into a configuration file so it can be controlled by you.

 #### CPU

 * **Total CPU Load** - Will output the raw current percentage (to 1 decimal point) of CPU Load